DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 {inset-text} Providers must inform applicants of the outcome of their unsuccessful NPQ application. {/inset-text}

+### Update an application due to a change in circumstance

+There are several reasons why there might be a change in circumstance for an NPQ application, including where a participant:

+* made a mistake during their application
+* selected the incorrect course during their application
+* now wants to take another course instead
+* now wants to fund their NPQ differently

+Where there has been a change in circumstance, providers should:
+* reject the application if the application `status` is `pending`
+* contact the DfE if the application `status` is `accepted`

+For example, if a participant registers for an NPQ course but then decides to change to another course, the provider should:

+1. reject that participant’s application
+2. ask the participant to re-register on the NPQ registration service, entering the correct NPQ course details
+3. accept the new application once it is available via the API

+## View and update participant records

 ### Handling deferrals

 If a participant wishes to defer you can accept the participant to show they are enrolled.
 You should only send the started declaration once the participant has started the course.